-The quote from the previous Chief Inspector that the "the sector is missing opportunities to use data and technology effectively" and lacks an overall national strategy to bring consistency and promote innovation is the culmination of over 12 years of academic and professional research about the state of data and information in the sector (eg. Murphy and Greenhalgh, 2013; 2018; Murphy et al 2020).
+The quote from the previous Chief Inspector that the "the sector is missing opportunities to use data and technology effectively" and lacks an overall national strategy to bring consistency and promote innovation is the culmination of over 12 years of academic and professional research about the state of data and information in the sector (e.g. Murphy and Greenhalgh, 2013; 2018; Murphy et al 2020).
 We strongly agree that that data and information in the sector is inadequate and in a decline that dates back to 2010 which recent initiatives have failed to address.
 All of the activities outlined above should be high priorities for helping improve the use and quality of fire and rescue service data.
+We are particularly concerned that the white Paper has insufficient focus and proposals on the need for improved data and information to be used in the Integrated Risk Management Plans, in the overview and scrutiny arrangements and in the improvement of service planning and delivery.